Test ID: Q10 Coenzyme Q10, Reduced and Total, Plasma

 Clinical Reference

-2. Desbats MA, Lunardi G, Doimo M, et al: Genetic bases and clinical manifestations of coenzyme Q10 (CoQ 10) deficiency.
-J Inherit Metab Dis 2015 Jan;38(1):145-156
+2. Desbats MA, Lunardi G, Doimo M, Trevisson E, Salviati L. Genetic bases and clinical manifestations of coenzyme Q10 (CoQ 10) deficiency.
+J Inherit Metab Dis.
+2015;38(1):145-56. doi:10.1007/s10545-014-9749-9

-3. Littarru GP, Tiano L: Clinical aspects of coenzyme Q10: An update.
-Nutrition 2010;26:250-254
+3. Littarru GP, Tiano L. Clinical aspects of coenzyme Q10: An update.
+Nutrition.
+2010;26:250-254

-5. Banach M, Serban C, Ursoniu S, et al; Lipid and Blood Pressure Meta-analysis Collaboration (LBPMC) Group.
-Statin therapy and plasma coenzyme Q10 concentrations-A systematic review and meta-analysis of placebo-controlled trials.
-Pharmacol Res 2015 Sep;99:329-336
+5. Banach M, Serban C, Ursoniu S, et al. Statin therapy and plasma coenzyme Q10 concentrations-A systematic review and meta-analysis of placebo-controlled trials.
+Pharmacol Res.
+2015;99:329-336. doi:10.1016/j.phrs.2015.07.008

 High-Performance Liquid Chromatography (HPLC) with Electrochemical Detection